Skepticism in law: Justice Oliver Wendell Holmes Jr.

-According to Holmes, 'men make their own laws; that these laws do not flow from some mysterious omnipresence in the sky, and that these laws do not flow from some mysterious omnipresence in the sky, and that judges are not independent mouthpieces of the infinite., "The common law is not a brooding omnipresence in the sky".
+According to Holmes, "men make their own laws; that these laws do not flow from some mysterious omnipresence in the sky, and that these laws do not flow from some mysterious omnipresence in the sky, and that judges are not independent mouthpieces of the infinite.
+"The common law is not a brooding omnipresence in the sky".
 Law should be viewed "from the stance of the bad man.

 "The prophecies of what the courts will do in fact, and nothing more pretentious, are what I mean by the law".
 A judge must be aware of social facts.
 Only a judge or lawyer who is acquainted with the historical, social, and economic aspects of the law will be in a position to fulfill his functions properly.

-As a justice of the U.S. Supreme Court, Holmes introduced a new method of constitutional interpretation.
-He challenged the traditional concept of constitution.
-Holmes also protested against the method of abstract logical deduction from general rules in the judicial process.
-According to Holmes, lawyers and judges are not logicians and mathematicians.
-The books of the laws are not books of logic and mathematics.
-He writes: "The life of the law has not been logic; it has been experience.
-The felt necessities of the time, the prevalent moral and political theories, intuitions of public policy, avowed or unconscious, and even the prejudices which judges share with their fellow-men, have had a good deal more to do than syllogism in determining the rules by which men should be governed.
+In The Common Law, Holmes wrote: "The life of the law has not been logic: it has been experience.
+The felt necessities of the time, the prevalent moral and political theories, intuitions of public policy, avowed or unconscious, and even the prejudices which judges share with their fellow-men, have had a good deal more to do than syllogism in determining the rules by which men should be governed."

 The law embodies the story of a nation's development through many centuries, and it cannot be dealt with as if it contained only the axioms and corollaries of a book of mathematics.